EuroVA 2020 is the eleventh international EuroVis workshop on Visual Analytics.

 EuroVA 2020 is the premier workshop to present and discuss fresh ideas on new methods and theories, novel applications, designs, and studies on the use of Visual Analytics methods and systems.
 The workshop will accept a wide range of contributions within the broad area of Visual Analytics, including novel techniques, systems, applications, evaluation studies and methods, and theoretical foundations, as well as fresh viewpoints on future challenges and critical reflections.

 Proceedings will be published in EG Digital Library.
-Following the development of last year, selected papers will be invited to submit their extended paper to a special issue of a journal (details to be announced soon).
+Following the workshop, selected papers will be invited to submit an extended version of their paper to a special issue of the Information Visualisation journal or to extend their paper as a regular submission to the ACM TiiS journal (further details to be announced later).

 Call for Submissions